mharj/variable-util/README.md

 ### `stringParser(value: string): IConfigParser<string>`

 A function that simply returns the given string value and validates this value to be a string.

+### `integerParser(value: string): IConfigParser<number>`

+A function that simply returns the given string value as integer number and validates this value.

+### `floatParser(value: string): IConfigParser<number>`

+A function that simply returns the given string value as float number and validates this value.

 ### `booleanParser(value: string): IConfigParser<boolean>`